Contact Shep (314) 692-2200

 — Tom Knox, Vice-President of Retail and Business Development, Ace Hardware

 Last week I had the privilege of presenting a speech to the fine people at Ace Hardware.
-As usual, the focus of the speech content was about creating customer service – actually amazing customer service.
+As usual, the focus of the speech content was about creating customer service – actually, amazing customer service.
 Tom Knox was one of the corporate speakers.
-The comment he made about nice versus helpful really resonated with me.
+His comment about being nice versus helpful really resonates with me.
 Anyone can be nice.
 But he wants more.
 He wants his people to be nice plus knowledgeable.
 The combination adds up to the Ace brand promise, which is to be the helpful hardware store.

 And, just as important, if the people at a business are knowledgeable and not nice, you go and find another place to do business.
-Sure, there are some customers who will put up with lousy attitudes and non-appreciative people, but the majority of customers would like the total experience, which includes nice people, who know what they are doing – and by the way also sell a quality product or service.
-In all of this, I have to make the assumption that whatever the company is selling, it does what it is supposed to do.
+Sure, some customers will put up with lousy attitudes and non-appreciative people.
+Still, the majority of customers would like the total experience, which includes nice people who know what they are doing – and by the way, also sell a quality product or service.
+In all of this, I have to assume that whatever the company is selling, it does what it is supposed to do.

 For Ace Hardware, the formula looks like this: